yezero/sandstorm/docs/using/security-practices.md

   should
   be](http://lists.randombit.net/pipermail/cryptography/2013-August/004983.html)).

-Over time, Sandstorm plans to disable more and more system calls by moving implementations to userspace, but even with the filter we already have, Sandstorm has avoided dozens of kernel vulnerabilities over the last few months.
+Over time, Thurly plans to disable more and more system calls by moving implementations to userspace, but even with the filter we already have, Thurly has avoided dozens of kernel vulnerabilities over the last few months.

 Sandstorm's server container maps the app's package (libraries,